stackbit-projects/oculi-b0fc8/about.md

       relativeUrl: true
 layout: page
 ---
 Don't make the mistake and think we are a so called "camgirl-studio".
 Because we are not.

-We are a marketing & management agency that focuses on working with adult-models.
-Also, we work together.
+You'll be treated as a cooperation-partner - we work together and both benefit from it.
 There is no weird employer/employee relationship.
-We both have obligations to work together successfully.

-But don't forget:

-*   We do NOT require a work schedule from you.

-*   We do NOT demand a minimum of workhours.

 *   We do NOT own your accounts.

 *   We do NOT own your content.

 *   We do NOT lock you into a contract where you can't get out.

+*   We do NOT require a work schedule from you.

 *   You are a freelancer, so work whenever you want and how many hours you want.